 introduction

-The millimetre wave spectrum in the range from 70 to 100 GHz is of increasing interest to service providers and systems designers because of the favourable propagation, nearly free from O2 absorption attenuation and of the wide bandwidth available for carrying communications.
+The millimetre wave spectrum in the range from 71 to 86 GHz is of major interest to service providers and systems designers because of the favourable propagation, nearly free from O2 absorption attenuation and of the wide bandwidth available for carrying communications.
 Considering also the possible use of high directional/high gain antennas of relatively small size, these wide bandwidths are valuable in supporting applications such as extremely-high-speed data transmission over significant hop lengths, while offering an inherent reduced interference occurrence probability similar to that experienced in lower FS bands such as the 38 GHz one.

 Multiple services and applications can be implemented, with simplified coordination mechanisms, ensuring highly efficient re-use of the frequency band.
-A simplified coordination mechanism is understood as where the link by link coordination, traditionally under the responsibility of the administration, is still required but would be performed by the license holders (i.e. operators).
+A simplified coordination mechanism is possible where the link by link coordination, traditionally under the responsibility of the administration, is still required but would be performed by the license holders (i.e. operators).
 On this subject, ECC Report 80 describes a “light licensing regime” summarised as: “Light licensing regime, where the position and characteristics of the stations are recorded on a database on a first-come first-served basis, with responsibility for subsequent users to ensure the compatibility with previously notified stations”.

 The choice of the appropriate assignment method and licensing regime remains a decision for national administrations.

-The use of the 71-76 GHz and/or 81-86 GHz bands provides an inviting opportunity to cope with the future market demands for increasingly high bandwidth access, in particular for Internet-based applications and backhaul for next generation mobile networks.
-Fixed radio links may be deployed much quicker and in certain cases are more cost efficient than the wired networks, and as such these bands provide sufficient bandwidth for terrestrial Fixed links to compete or complement the optic-based access networks.
+The use of the 71-76 GHz and/or 81-86 GHz bands provides the opportunity to cope with the future market demands for increasingly high bandwidth availability, in particular for Internet-based applications and backhaul for 5G and future generation of mobile networks.
+Fixed radio links may be deployed much quicker and in certain cases are more cost efficient than the wired networks, and as such these bands provide sufficient bandwidth for terrestrial Fixed links to compete or complement the fibre optic-based access networks.

-In the proposed scenario of using the 71-76 GHz and/or 81-86 GHz band for Fixed Services, availability objectives in the order of 99.99% with the average European rain rates may be satisfied by very high capacity (up to 10 Gbit/s) links with some 1-2 km hop lengths (line-of-sight conditions); Longer hops may be implemented with reduced availability objectives.
-Consideration is also given to the slight attenuation variation between the two bands (71-76 GHz and 81-86GHz), which make possible their paired use.
+In the proposed scenario of using the 71-76 GHz and/or 81-86 GHz band for Fixed Services, availability objectives in the order of 99.99% with the average European rain rates may be satisfied by very high capacity (up to 10 Gbit/s) links with some 1-2 km hop lengths (line-of-sight conditions); longer hops may be implemented with reduced availability objectives in BCA (Bands and Carrier Aggregation) applications where the combination with lower bands channels, will maintain the highest availability for the priority traffic (see ECC Report 320).
+The slight attenuation variation between the two bands (71-76 GHz and 81-86 GHz), makes possible their paired use.
 These systems would allow a rapid and effective deployment of broadband capacity in areas where fibre optic cables are not available or are not cost-effective.

 The main features of operating fixed radio systems in this part of the spectrum may be summed up as follows: